 This program is designed to be flexible for military spouses, so experience hours can be earned in a variety of ways.
 Activities such as writing articles, attending conferences, or observing counseling sessions can qualify.
 However, the majority of your hours should be acquired by providing supervised personal financial counseling or education.

 How much time is required to complete the experience?

-Normally, the program requires a minimum of 1,000 hours of financial counseling experience during the fellowship period.
+Normally, the program requires a minimum of 1,000 hours of financial counseling experience.
 However, in order to provide flexibility and to accommodate the challenges of the military family lifestyle, AFCPE® has adapted the experience requirements for the recipients of the FINRA Foundation Military Spouse Fellowship.
-Fellowship recipients will be required to fulfill a minimum of 400 hours and no more than 1,000 hours during the fellowship period (the experience hour requirement will be determined by AFCPE® based on your previous relevant experience in the field).
-Fellowship recipients may begin tracking and reporting hours in September of the year your program begins.
+Fellowship recipients will be required to fulfill a 1,000 hours.

 Am I required to complete my experience hours at a military installation?

 While this program is intended to give back to the military community, we understand that not all applicants live near a military installation.
 In that situation, we encourage participants to take advantage of virtual opportunities that can serve the military community.
 Additionally, don’t forget your National Guard or Reserve community, civic organizations, and non-profit organizations; they may have opportunities that are closer to where you live.
 AFCPE® will provide you with a letter of introduction explaining the program and your training to any company or organization you hope to work with to complete your experience requirements.

 Once I become an AFC®, how do I maintain the certification?